Circularity & Conscious Consumption

 Our 2030 Circularity & Conscious Consumption Targets

-Our 2030 Circularity & Conscious Consumption targets demonstrate our commitment to transition to a more circular business model via responsible waste management, sustainable packaging use and driving supply and demand for more sustainable fashion:
+Our 2030 Circularity & Conscious Consumption targets demonstrate our commitment to transition to a more circular business model via responsible waste management, lower impact packaging use and driving supply and demand for more conscious fashion:

 95%

-Waste in our operations is diverted from landfill
+Waste of our operations diverted from disposal by reuse or recycling stream

 100%

-Sold units from fashion assortment made in line with circular criteria (recycled, repaired, pre-loved, circular design)
+Sold units from fashion assortment made in line with circular criteria (pre-loved, repaired, upcycled)

 #F8F8F8